thomasleese/mo/docs/usage.rst

 Variables
 ~~~~~~~~~

-Each task command can contain variables using the `Jinja2 template
+Each task command can contain variables using standard Python
-language <http://jinja.pocoo.org/docs/>`__.
-First you declare the
-variables you want available:
+``string.format``.
+First you declare the variables you want available:

 .. code:: yaml